OntimizeWeb/docs/_o_table_components/210-o-table.renderers.md

 }
 ```

-Using example (**dont forget to include MovementTypesCellRendererComponent in the component directives**).
+Using example (**do not forget to include MovementTypesCellRendererComponent in the component directives**).

 ```html
 <o-table entity="EMovements" title="MOVEMENTS" keys="MOVEMENTID"